ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 If you select the `Set a VLAN ID` option, you will need to choose a VLAN ID number between 2 and 4,000.

-If you do not check the `Set VLAN' check box, you will be in VLAN 0 by default.
+If you have not ticked the box `Set VLAN`, VLAN 0 will be set automatically.

 If you need to have dedicated OVHcloud servers communicate with tagged vLan, see the following guide: [Create multiple VLANs in the vRack](../../dedicated/multiple-vlans/).